zdogma/tumblike/README.md

 tumblikes.image_urls
 ```

-You can use fllowing options.
+You can use following options.
 * limit
 * offset